|

-for Two Big Instruments
+Music for Two Big Instruments (Tuba

 and Piano).
-Premiered

-in February 2001 in Los Angeles, CA. Recorded
+in February 2001 in Los Angeles, CA.

-in September 2003 in Glendora, CA. Recorded in May 2005 in Long Beach, CA. Also available as: Music for Four Big Instruments (jazz quartet adaptation for Tuba, Piano, Double Bass and Drum Set).
+(jazz quartet adaptation for Tuba, Piano, Double Bass and Drum Set).

 |